jacky-lee/r1-connect-demo-Android/README.md

 **Suspend** - emitted when the app is put into the background state

-// Is Suspend event available on Android?
+// TODO Is Suspend event available on Android?

 **Resume** - emitted when the app returns from the background state

-// Is Resume event available on Android?
+// TODO Is Resume event available on Android?

 **Application Opened** - This event is very useful for push notifications and can measure when your app is opened after a message is sent.